Child Benefit, Child Tax Credit and Universal Credit can include a 16-19 year old as your dependent if they count as a ‘Qualifying Young Person’.

 Young people in higher education do not count as qualifying young persons.
 The maximum upper age limit is 20.

-The rules for entitlement to Child Tax Credit are the same as for Child Benefit.
-Anyone who counts as a 'qualifying young person' is eligible for inclusion in a claim for Child Benefit and for Child Tax Credit.
-So if you (or your partner) are not claiming Child Benefit for a child then you should normally not include them in benefits and tax credit claims and should not include them in the calculations you do on the Benefits Calculator.
+The rules for entitlement to Child Tax Credit and Universal Credit are the same as for Child Benefit.
+Anyone who counts as a 'qualifying young person' is eligible for inclusion in a claim.
+So if you (or your partner) are not claiming Child Benefit for a child then you should normally not include them in your benefit claims and should not include them as a child in the calculations you do on the Benefits Calculator.